shaurya-chandhoke/rplidar_workspace/README.md

 2. Open two terminals.
 The first terminal should be in the **rplidar_workspace/src/** directory, and the second should be in the **rplidar_workspace/src/mapping/BreezySLAM/examples/**.
    - In the first terminal, type:
    ```
+   chmod +x compile.sh compile_and_execute.sh
    ./compile.sh
    ./compile_and_execute.sh
    ```
+   **Note: Giving executable permissions to compile.sh and compile_and_execute.sh only has to be done once.
+After that, simply type in the 2nd and 3rd lines shown above.**

    - In the second terminal, type:
    ```
    make pytest